crsquires/turnover-board/README.md

 # Turnover Board

 A shared cleaning schedule for your Airbnb properties.
-Fetches checkout dates straight from Airbnb automatically (no pasting), and lets cleaners check off finished jobs, rate guest tidiness (1-5), and leave notes for the host.
+Fetches checkout dates straight from Airbnb automatically (no pasting), lets cleaners check off finished jobs, rate guest tidiness (1-5), and leave notes for the host — and can send push notifications when a cleaning is added or completed.

 ## Deploying (Render — free tier works)